TheAngryByrd/paket-lock-diff/README.md

 ## What

 This is a tool to analyze two [paket.lock](https://fsprojects.github.io/Paket/lock-file.html) files.
-Thre report generated lists:
+The report generates a few lists:

 - Additions made
 - Removals made